griezmannFromJavic/hydraulic-circuit/README.md

 This program is mostly based on the work by [M. A. Hall](https://onlinelibrary.wiley.com/doi/abs/10.1002/net.3230060204).

 The program takes as input a list containing two pieces of information about inlet nodes: their inflow and outflow nodes, and the pressure-flow characteristic points.
-The output is the stationary state of a given system[^1].
+The output is the stationary pressure-flow state of a given system[^1].

 The program then calculates the (n-1)-degree polynomial for a given set of n points[^2] using Lagrange interpolation.
 The polynomial function and its integral, both necessary for the algorithm to work, are calculated analytically, ensuring speed and precision for further programs based on this one.